 Ergot has an interesting history.
 During the Middle Ages, ergotism, a severe reaction to ergot-contaminated food (such as rye bread), was common and was known as St. Anthony's fire.
-This illness was often cured by visiting the shrine of St. Anthony, which happened to be in an ergot-free region of France.
-Additionally, some historians believe that ergot played a role in the Salem witch hunt of 1692.
+Also, some historians believe that ergot played a role in the Salem witch hunt of 1692.
 They think that some women in Salem developed peculiar behaviors and accused other women of being witches as a result of eating ergot-contaminated food.

 Certain chemicals in ergot are used in prescription medicines.

 You Might Also Like